bane-labs/docs/security/anti-mev-protection/constructing-envelope-transactions.md

 To prevent MEV attacks, Neo X users can submit transactions within Envelope Transactions, ensuring their transactions remain encrypted until confirmed within the consensus process.

+We've deployed a [LIVE Demo](https://neox-tpke-examples.pages.dev/examples/transfer) for Neo X Testnet T4.
+Have a try to send GAS or ERC-20 tokens with Envelope transactions and your Metamask.

 ## Envelope Structure

 A valid Envelope transaction must meet the following criteria: